Or by appointment via email@example.com

 - second language teaching and learning

-Introduction to linguistics, research methods for applied linguistics, methodology of teaching English as a second language
+Introduction to linguistics/applied linguistics, research methods for applied linguistics, methodology of teaching English as a second language

-Matthew Wallace joined the University of Macau in 2017 as a Senior Instructor of English.
+Matthew Wallace joined the University of Macau in 2017 as a Senior Instructor of Applied Linguistics.
 Previously, he has worked as a language teacher and curriculum designer in Japan, and as a graduate scholar in Singapore.
-His research up to this point has focused on second language listening comprehension, particularly how cognitive factors influence listening performance and how pedagogical practices aid in improving listening comprehension in second language learners.
+His research up to this point has focused on second language listening comprehension, language assessment fairness, and language learner motivation.

 - American Association for Applied Linguistics (AAAL)